Table of Contents

 - Decoupled access: Applications interact with data through standardized interfaces, not direct connections

 Data-centric ERP integration shifts focus from point-to-point application connections to establishing a unified data fabric.
-This approach doesn’t necessarily require ripping and replacing existing middleware but instead reimagines how organizations conceptualize their information architecture.
+This approach doesn’t necessarily demand a complete overhaul of existing middleware but instead reimagines how organizations conceptualize their information architecture.

 Integration Patterns for Modern Enterprise Landscapes